 Absentee ballots are generally available 45 days prior to an election.
 The next regularly-scheduled election will be the State Primary Election on September 9, 2014.
-The last day to change or declare party affiliation prior to the September 9, 2014 Primary Election will be Tuesday, June 3.
-The filing period for candidates for the fall state elections begins Wednesday, June 4 and ends Friday, June 13, 2014.
+The last day to change or declare party affiliation prior to the September 9, 2014 Primary Election was Tuesday, June 3, the day prior to the opening of the candidates' filing period.
+The State General Election will be held on November 4, 2014.

 Absentee ballot request form (and voter registration form) for members of the armed services and overseas citizens absentee voters

 Nashua voters requesting or returning an absentee ballot should address the mail to: City Clerk, 229 Main Street, Nashua, NH 03060.

 Any registered voter who is absent from the city on the day of an election, who cannot appear in public because of an observance of a religious commitment, or who is unable to vote in person by reasons of a physical disability, may vote by absentee ballot.
 (NH RSA 657:1)

 A Nashua voter's request for an absentee ballot must be made in writing and mailed to the City Clerk or faxed to 603-589-3029.
 The request must be signed by the person requesting the ballot and needs to include that person's legal residence (not a post office box) and an address where the voter would like to have the ballot mailed.
 For your convenience, a link to an absentee ballot request form is posted at the top of this page.
 Absentee ballots will be available approximately 30 days prior to the date of an election.

 The Mayoral Primary and Municipal General Elections are non-partisan.
 Party registration has no bearing on voter eligibility to participate in municipal elections.